renovate-bot/xwiki-contrib-_-ai-llm-benchmark/README.md

 ## Running individual steps

-Snakemake allows us to run the entire pipeline or run things individually.
+Snakemake allows us to run the entire pipeline or run individual rules.

 ### Index data

-This step indexes the data using the LLm API.
+This step indexes the data using the LLM Application API.
 It reads the collection and document JSON files from the specified directories and indexes them in the LLM Application on the XWiki instance under the collection named Eval.

 To run this step individually, use the following command: